danielsaidi/website_danielsaidi/collections/_posts/2021/2021-09-23-going-open-source.md

 Once you have code in a framework, you can easily take further steps and start creating your own local packages, e.g. which makes it even easier to reuse functionality across apps.

-## Reasons to go open-source
+## Local packages

+If you want to really separate the app from the framework, you can create local packages within the app project folder, then use SPM to add the local packages to your project.

+Local packages greatly increase modularity and separation of concerns between the app and the package, compared to having the framework in the same project.
+It's a pretty new SPM feature, and one that I have started using more and more since it was released.

+## Open-source

-However great the practice of extracting code into frameworks and local packages is, open-source will bring additional learnings to the table, for instance:
+However great the practice of extracting code into frameworks and local packages is, open-source brings additional benefits to the table, for instance:

+* **Better code** - If you decide to go open-source, you probably also tend to put more time into making the more readable, more general etc.
-* **Improve your communication** - If you go open-source, be ready to think about what your code does and document it for others to understand.
+* **Communication** - When you go open-source, you get to view your code from the outside as you describe for others what it does and how it works.
-* **Improve your planning** - when your code is used by others, you can't just change what you want, how you want, whenever you want, but will have to plan ahead.
+* **Planning** - when your code is used by others, you can't just change what you want, how you want, whenever you want, but have to plan ahead.
-* **Improve your collaboration** - in my opinion, few things beat collaborating with others and gather around exciting ideas.
+* **Collaboration** - few things (in my opinion) beat collaborating with and learning from other developers as you gath around exciting ideas and problems.
-* **Learn from others** - collaborating with others means learning from others.
-* **Sharing is caring** - finally, creating something that helps others is in my opinion truly amazing.
+* **Sharing** - creating something that ends up helping others, is in my opinion truly amazing.

 There are naturally so many more gains involved with open-source, but I think this gives you an idea of why I love working on open-source projects.